We asked a grant expert what makes proposals stand out. Here’s what he had to say.

 Umi also thinks that a greater emphasis will be placed on funding innovative, emerging technologies that address social and environmental issues going forward.

-Thank you to Umi Howard for providing this valuable information about grants!
+Thanks to Umi Howard for providing this valuable information about grants!
 We hope it’s been helpful to you as you seek funding for your impact work.
-If you’re on the hunt right now, check out the Lipman Family Prize and see if it might be a good fit here.
+If you’re on the hunt right now, check out the Lipman Family Prize here and see if it might be a good fit.

 Umi’s Favorite Resources: